 The question of who should lead a future united Germany, Prussia or Austria, was answered in 1866.
 In this first image, Prussian King Wilhelm is congratulating his son, Crown Prince Friedrich III, on the battlefield after their victory over the Austrian Empire.
 Prussia’s leadership was now assured but would mean the hoped for “Greater Germany”… Continue reading Should Austria or Prussia be the leader of Germany?

 The Kingdom of Württemberg was a former state in southwestern Germany, including parts of the regions Swabia and Franconia.
 Its traditional capital was Stuttgart.
 1806 Württemberg The kingdom had creative inventors, among them entrepreneurs whose companies are known worldwide: Gottlieb Daimler and Carl Benz founded the companies that would become Mercedes-Benz...they have always had plants… Continue reading In 1806 Württemberg became a Kingdom

 Before WWI they were on top of the world.
-The North German Lloyd company was founded in Bremen in 1857 and developed into one of the two most important German shipping companies of the late 19th and early 20th centuries.
-Operating out of Bremen, it became the primary means of transporting German emigrants to America, and also was instrumental in… Continue reading The resilience of this company is reflected in it’s amazing history
+The North German Lloyd company, NDL, was founded in Bremen in 1857 and developed into one of the two most important German shipping companies of the late 19th and early 20th centuries.
+Operating out of Bremen, it became the primary means of transporting German emigrants to America, and also was instrumental… Continue reading Norddeutscher Lloyd of Bremen was the primary means of transporting German emigrants to America